MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/multiplayer/multiplayer-appendix/xbox-one-multiplayer-session-directory.md

 # Xbox One Multiplayer Session Directory

 This topic provides an overview of multiplayer session creation using the new Xbox One Multiplayer Session Directory (MPSD) service.
 The paper is directed primarily toward Xbox One title developers who submit their session templates directly to Xbox Development Portal (XDP).
-The MPSD service can be configured with the Windows Dev Center as well, but is not focused on in this article.
+The MPSD service can be configured with Partner Center as well, but is not focused on in this article.
 It is intended to familiarize them with terms and concepts associated with MPSD configuration, usage, and troubleshooting of multiplayer sessions.

 ## Revision summary